 No contract is absolutely ironclad.
 So, there are basically two ways to overturn an unfair premarital agreement property division:

 - Unconscionable: Many divisions are uneven or maybe even inequitable, but they are not unconscionable.
 That is a higher standard.
 Additionally, the challenging spouse must prove the agreement was unconscionable when it was made.
 For example, stock certificates may be nearly worthless at one point and incredibly valuable a few years later.

 - Involuntary: Sometimes, one spouse pressures another spouse into signing.
 The pressure must be excessive.
 Other times, a spouse withholds information, so the other spouse’s signature is not truly voluntary.
 In these situations, challenging spouses must prove they could not have obtained the missing information elsewhere.

 If all this sounds complex, just relax.
 Generally, if each spouse had an independent Rolling Meadows family law attorney throughout the entire process, most judges will uphold these agreements.

 Connect with a Tenacious Lawyer

 Premarital agreements make potential divorce easier and a certain marriage stronger.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Law Offices of Martin A. Delaney III, Ltd. We have several area offices to serve our clients better.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact Andrea Heckman Law.
+We have several area offices to serve our clients better.